$\texttt{GradICON}$: Approximate Diffeomorphisms via Gradient Inverse Consistency: Experiments

 \subsection{Intra-patient registration}

 We demonstrate the ability of our model with \texttt{GradICON} regularization to predict \emph{large deformations} between lung exhale (source)/inhale (target) pairs (within patient) from \textbf{COPDGene}.
 This dataset is challenging as deformations are complex and large.
 Motion is primarily visually represented by the deformation of lung vessels, which form a complex tree-like structure that creates capture-range and local minima challenges for registration.
 As in our ablation study (\cref{subsection:ablationstudy}), we report $\%|J|$ and the mTRE (in mm) for manually annotated lung vessel landmarks~\cite{castillo2013reference} averaged over all 10 \textbf{DirLab} image pairs.
 We assess \texttt{GradICON} against traditional optimization-based methods and state-of-the-art (SOTA) learning-based methods.
-Table~\ref{tab:exp_oai} shows that our approach \emph{with} instance optimization (0.96mm) yields a mTRE very close to the SOTA techniques and exceeds the SOTA for learning-based approaches of any sort.
-Further, our performance (1.26mm) in a single forward pass is the best of any one-forward-pass neural method.
+Among the learning-based methods, VM~\cite{balakrishnan2019voxelmorph}, LapIRN~\cite{mok2020large}, Hering el al.~\cite{hering2021cnn} and PLOSL~\cite{wang2022PLOSL} are trained on a large dataset and evaluated on the unseen test dataset.
+GraphRegNet~\cite{hansen2021graphregnet} has been evaluated on a small dataset with 5-fold cross validation. $\text{PLOSL}_{50}$~\cite{wang2022PLOSL} is PLOSL with instance optimization, which is comparable to \texttt{GradICON}$\ddagger$.
+Table~\ref{tab:exp_oai} shows that our performance (1.93mm) in a single forward pass is the best of any one-forward-pass neural method that has been trained on a large dataset and is evaluated on an unseen test set. our approach \emph{with} instance optimization (1.31mm) exceeds the SOTA for learning-based approaches of any sort and performs slightly worse than the best optimization-based methods.